Reflections on the Pilgrimage to Doi Suthep, Saw “Chris” Than Htut Lynn, Wednesday, November 16, 2022

 Reflections on the Dialogue at the Mosque (Ajan Jirachai)

 (Wednesday, September 28, 2022) by Saw “Chris” Than Htut Lynn

-There are over 20,000 Muslim population in Chiangmai currently and 60% are Chinese Muslim, 30% are Indian Muslim, and the rest are others.
+There are over 20,000 Muslim persons in Chiangmai currently, 60% are Chinese Muslim, 30% are Indian Muslim, and the rest are others.

 A distinction is made between religion and culture.
 There are many groups of Islam in the world.
 The Qur’an is common to all Muslims.
 Different groups have different additional teachings.

 Reflections on Creativity, Resilience, and Peacebuilding (Wednesday, Sep 27, 2022) by Saw “Chris” Than Htut Lynn

 - I have learned that we can miss our creativity when we got pressure on our brains.
 It is very much impressive to learn from the practical perspective of practitioner.

 - The tools for creativity of peace are just around us, such as music, arts, performance, sports etc. Although we have different languages and culture backgrounds, these elements are easily understood universally and adapted.